teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo apt install synaptic aptitude -y
       aptitude search '~i !~M'

-Depending if you use Kubuntu or Ubuntu, there are different GUI tools to install software:
+Depending on what flavor of Ubuntu you use, there are different GUI tools to install software.
+For example,
-*Discover* for Kubuntu (executable name:  **plasma-discover**), and *Software & Updates* (executable name: **software-properties-gtk**) for Ubuntu.
+*Discover* for Kubuntu (executable name: **plasma-discover**), and *Software & Updates* (executable name: **software-properties-gtk**) for classic Ubuntu.

 ### Alternative package managers?

 [Package Managers](https://itsfoss.com/package-manager) used to be tied to the Linux Distribution.
-But if you come from a Mac, you may like certain packages that are available via **brew**.
+Even on a Mac, you may like certain packages that are available via **brew**, as Xcode does not provide a typical astrocomputing environment.
+It turns out, *Homebrew* can also be installed on Linux: https://docs.brew.sh/Homebrew-on-Linux
-This is now available on Linux via https://docs.brew.sh/Homebrew-on-Linux

 Another alternative methods to install applications not available through the regular channels are *FlatPak* and *snap*, which we cover in more detail below, as well as the *AppImage* style of programs.

-By using such alternate app channels, you can effectively make the official version hidden, and can come with additional restrictions.
+By using such alternate app channels, you can effectively make the official version hidden, though can come with some restrictions.

 ## 3. Astronomy Packages